stefarusso/conductivity/README.md

 \end{align}
 ```

+this works as long as the single means are divided by the total number of possible ij combination $N$.

 ##### Cation-Anion $\boldsymbol{i \neq j}$
 The same procedure is done with the only exception that here all the product ij ($N_i*N_j$) need to be done compared with the cation-cation where the same ion product need to be excluded ${N\choose 2}$.
 So it's a bit more simple since the matrix multiplication ij is enough to probe all the deviation products.